 Paul's Thorn in the Flesh

-11 I have been a fool!
-You forced me to it, for I ought to have been commended by you.
-For I was not at all inferior to these superlative apostles, even though I am nothing.
-12 The signs of a true apostle were performed among you in all patience, with signs and wonders and mighty works.
-13 For in what were you less favored than the rest of the churches, except that I myself did not burden you?
-Forgive me this wrong!
+11 I am become foolish: ye compelled me; for I ought to have been commended of you: for in nothing was I behind the very chiefest apostles, though I am nothing.
+12 Truly the signs of an apostle were wrought among you in all patience, by signs and wonders and mighty works.
+13 For what is there wherein ye were made inferior to the rest of the churches, except [it be] that I myself was not a burden to you? forgive me this wrong.

 Paul Plans a Third Visit

-14 Here for the third time I am ready to come to you.
-And I will not be a burden, for I seek not what is yours but you; for children ought not to lay up for their parents, but parents for their children.
-15 I will most gladly spend and be spent for your souls.
-If I love you the more, am I to be loved the less?
-16 But granting that I myself did not burden you, I was crafty, you say, and got the better of you by guile.
-17 Did I take advantage of you through any of those whom I sent to you?
-18 I urged Titus to go, and sent the brother with him.
-Did Titus take advantage of you?
-Did we not act in the same spirit?
-Did we not take the same steps?
-19 Have you been thinking all along that we have been defending ourselves before you?
-It is in the sight of God that we have been speaking in Christ, and all for your upbuilding, beloved.
-20 For I fear that perhaps I may come and find you not what I wish, and that you may find me not what you wish; that perhaps there may be quarreling, jealousy, anger, selfishness, slander, gossip, conceit, and disorder.
-21 I fear that when I come again my God may humble me before you, and I may have to mourn over many of those who sinned before and have not repented of the impurity, immorality, and licentiousness which they have practiced.
+14 Behold, this is the third time I am ready to come to you; and I will not be a burden to you: for I seek not yours, but you: for the children ought not to lay up for the parents, but the parents for the children.
+15 And I will most gladly spend and be spent for your souls.
+If I love you more abundantly, am I loved the less?
+16 But be it so, I did not myself burden you; but, being crafty, I caught you with guile.
+17 Did I take advantage of you by any one of them whom I have sent unto you?
+18 I exhorted Titus, and I sent the brother with him.
+Did Titus take any advantage of you? walked we not in the same spirit? [walked we] not in the same steps?
+19 Ye think all this time that we are excusing ourselves unto you.
+In the sight of God speak we in Christ.
+But all things, beloved, [are] for your edifying.
+20 For I fear, lest by any means, when I come, I should find you not such as I would, and should myself be found of you such as ye would not; lest by any means [there should be] strife, jealousy, wraths, factions, backbitings, whisperings, swellings, tumults; 21 lest again when I come my God should humble me before you, and I should mourn for many of them that have sinned heretofore, and repented not of the uncleanness and fornication and lasciviousness which they committed.